github/docs/content/codespaces/the-githubdev-web-based-editor.md

 - Press `.` while browsing any repository or pull request on {% data variables.product.prodname_dotcom %}.
 - Change the URL from "github.com" to "github.dev".

-## {% data variables.product.prodname_codespaces %} and the {% data variables.product.prodname_serverless %}
+## {% data variables.product.prodname_github_codespaces %} and the {% data variables.product.prodname_serverless %}

-Both the {% data variables.product.prodname_serverless %} and {% data variables.product.prodname_codespaces %} allow you to edit your code straight from your repository.
+Both the {% data variables.product.prodname_serverless %} and {% data variables.product.prodname_github_codespaces %} allow you to edit your code straight from your repository.
 However, both have slightly different benefits, depending on your use case.

 || {% data variables.product.prodname_serverless %} | {% data variables.product.prodname_codespaces %}|
 |-|----------------|---------|